ma-za-kpe/ma-za-kpe/README.md

 - Reciept scanner.
 (NOT YET BUILT)
 - jog-mark, an app that uses breaks as markers for when you rest on your jogging trail.
 (NOT YET BUILT)
 - Neumorphic Calculator.
 (NOT YET BUILT)
+- Virtual candle light, a system that lets users light virtual candles from other countries to show support.
+(NOT YET BUILT)

 <!--
 **ma-za-kpe/ma-za-kpe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.